Climate Resilience & Strategy Consulting Director, Marsh Advisory

 Where practical and helpful, you should back-test present-day risk for certain perils and geographies against real-world outcomes.
 You should expect a correlation between major recent events and locations, which would should show as a higher risk in the model.
 This is best undertaken by an independent party, though the vendor should have an internal process equivalent to this.

-The final step to consider is how to increase the resilience of the organization’s assets.
+The final step to consider is how to increase the resilience of the organisation’s assets.
 This can mean many interventions with the occupier, such as:

 The above suggestions represent better overall economic outcomes than rendering assets and businesses stranded, but may require a step-change in engagement from certain investors.